Never Kill a Boy on the First Date: Reception

 "Never Kill a Boy on the First Date" first aired on The WB on March 31, 1997.
 It earned a Nielsen rating of 2.8 on its original airing.
 It was the 104th most watched show out of all 115 primetime shows of its time; fifth out of the eleven shows from The WB.

+Vox ranked it at No. 115 on their "Every Episode Ranked From Worst to Best" list of all 144 episodes (to mark the 20th anniversary of the show), calling it "the kind of sweet, wistful little story that Buffy first cut its teeth on while it was still figuring out how to go mythic and grand."

 Noel Murray of The A.V.
 Club liked that the episode explored a new side of Buffy, but felt that the four previous episodes had not set up Buffy as a "person with normal teenage tastes and desires".
 He still found "a lot to like" in the episode.
 A BBC review stated that some "very amusing scenes compensate for the absence of an involving plot".
 The review noted that the plot took a while to get started and the direction of the funeral home sequences made it fall short of its potential.
 DVD Talk's Philip Duncan identified "Never Kill a Boy on the First Date" the "weakest" episode of those relating to the Master plotline in the season.

+Rolling Stone ranked "Never Kill a Boy on the First Date" at No. 132 on their "Every Episode Ranked From Worst to Best" list, nothing the "challenge of Buffy balancing her life as a Slayer and her life as a teenage girl who wants to date will continue to play a greater role in the show, but its first exploration begins here", adding that "the chemistry between Sarah Michelle Gellar and Anthony Stewart Head absolutely shines."

+"Never Kill a Boy on the First Date" was ranked at No. 124 on Paste Magazine's "Every Episode Ranked" list and #131 on BuzzFeed's "Ranking Every Episode" list.